 Online resources such as the Northwest Weather Network, National Weather Service, or Accuweather are great to help predict when a storm is rolling in.
 The high season for storm watching is November to March.
 Of course, the weather is always unpredictable.
 What looks like a big storm could quickly peter out, and what seems like a small storm can pick up strength and become large in the blink of an eye.
 Prepare for both scenarios.
 Use our above tips when you go out in a storm, and spend some time visiting our picturesque coastal towns when the weather turns nice.

-When the forecast shows storms ahead, make a beeline to your computer or give us a call to reserve your room here at Old Town Inn.
+When the forecast shows storms ahead, make a beeline to your computer or give us a call to reserve your room here at Super 8 by Wyndham Florence OR.
 We are your home base for all the coastal adventures you crave!